hovel/pybbm/docs/updates.rst

 * Additional template for markitup preview
 You can override `pybb/_markitup_preview.html` to provide your styling for <code>, <pre> and other markitup tags
 * Improved permissions handling see `PYBB_PERMISSION_HANDLER` setting in :doc:`settings</settings>`
-* Bug fixes and impoved perfomance
+* Fixed bugs and improved performance

 0.12.3 -> 0.12.4
 ----------------